AltropInc/alt/doc/script/ClassMember.md

 EC.mx     // access the meta variable name 'mx' using the class 'EC'
 ```

 In calling a constructor of a member class, we need to provide the input values required by the constructor of the member class.
-A member class may have multiple constructors with diferent interfaces.
-The one with matched interface will be selected for this constructor call.
+A member class may have multiple constructors with different interfaces.
+The one with a matched interface will be selected for this constructor call.
 Example:
 ```altro
 class EC
 {